moov-io/terms-dictionary/README.md

 - **merchant identification number (MID)**<a id="mid"></a>: A number that numerically identifies each merchant to the merchant processor for accounting and billing purposes.

 - **microdeposit**<a id="microdeposit"></a>: An account ownership verification tactic where a small amount is temporarily deposited into a user's bank account.
 The user must confirm the amount received.
 Once the user is verified, the microdeposits will be withdrawn from their account.
+See [instant account verification](#instant-account-verification).

 - **mobile wallet**<a id="mobile-wallet"></a>: A type of [digital wallet](#digital-wallet), this is a software application usually used in conjunction with a mobile payment system to facilitate electronic payments using a smartphone for online transactions as well as purchases at physical stores.
 Mobile wallets need to be linked to a user’s bank or credit card account.

 - **money market deposit account (MMDA)**<a id="mmda"></a>: Often considered a hybrid between a checking and savings account, it provides check writing and debit card privileges with limited access to funds.
 It has both a higher interest rate and minimum required balance than a savings account.

+- **money service business (MSB)**<a id="money-service-business"></a>: A broad term that encompasses any organization that transmits or converts money.
+Examples include banks, check cashing providers, and foreign currency exchanges.
+These organizations are regulated to prevent money laundering.

 - **NACHA (National Automated Clearing House Association)**<a id="nacha"></a>: A nonprofit that manages the ACH network and is composed of various depository financial institutions.
 NACHA's role is to make rules and products for the ACH payment system and is not directly involved in transaction processing.